By UCLA Health

 What Are The Key Features?

-Guided meditations available in 18 languages including Arabic, Japanese, and American Sign Language
+Guided mindfulness content available in 18 languages including Arabic, Japanese, and American Sign Language

-Targeted audio content for users managing specific health conditions
+Targeted audio content specifically for users managing challenging health conditions

 Weekly 30-minute themed meditation sessions available for search and bookmarking